Simplewealth Review 2024 – Pros & Cons

 We take a look at how Simplewealth will invest your money.

-Like most Robo-advisors, Simplewealth invests using Exchange Traded Funds (ETFs).
-It means they will devise an investment portfolio of several ETFs, each with a different allocation.
-And then, they will keep this portfolio balanced if it goes too much out of balance.
+Like most Robo-advisors, Simplewealth invests using Exchange-Traded Funds (ETFs).
+This means they devise an investment portfolio of several ETFs, each with a different allocation.
+If the portfolio becomes too out of balance, they will keep it balanced.

 Unfortunately, they are not very transparent about the ETFs they are using.
 I could not find this information on the website.
 This lack of information is funny (and sad) because they say that transparency is one of the central values on their About page.